Chowdhury-DSP/chowdsp_utils/README.md

 ### DSP Modules

 `chowdsp_dsp_data_structures` (GPLv3)
-- `AudioBlockHelpers`: Useful methods for working with `juce::dsp::AudioBlock`.
 - `COLAProcessor`: A base class for doing Constant Overlap-Add processing.
 - `LookupTableTransform`: Some modifications on `juce::dsp::LookupTableTransform`.
 - `RebufferedProcessor`: A processor which rebuffers the input to have a constant block size.